libmanuk/CustomElementSet/README.md

-# SPOKEdboElementSet
+# OHMSElementSet
-This plugin adds the custom SPOKEdbo Oral History element set to Omeka.
-This element set includes metadata required for use with the SPOKEdbo oral history plugins and theme.
+This plugin adds the custom OHMS Oral History element set to Omeka.
+This element set includes metadata required for use with the SPOKEdbo oral history theme and additional OHMS plugins.

 # Attribution